balladeop52no4/Daily-notes/README.md

 - Very basic practice of Servlet/JSP
 - Using SQL for query something, and JDBC setting experience.

+Now I have some note in the pass here, it is a serious technic note, and most of these were writing in Chinese, however, I want taking something more easy-going logs about learning right here 🙂

 <br>

-Screw it, I will start it over and over again till I make, here is the thing:
+Screw it, I will start it over and over again till I make it, here is the thing:

 * [Round ONE](https://github.com/balladeop52no4/Daily-notes/issues/1#issue-693073441)